Arlington National Cemetery Fast Facts

 The flags in Arlington National Cemetery are flown at half-staff from a half hour before the first funeral until a half hour after the last funeral each day.

-The partial remains of the seven astronauts who died aboard the Space Shuttle Challenger on January 28, 1986 are buried at Arlington National Cemetery.
+The partial remains of the seven astronauts who died aboard the Space Shuttle Challenger on January 28, 1986, are buried at the cemetery.

 The seven Columbia astronauts have their own memorial at Arlington, near the one for the Challenger.

-As a living tribute, there are 36 Memorial Trees for the Medal of Honor recipients.
+As a living tribute, there are 36 Memorial Trees for Medal of Honor recipients.

-Annually just prior to Memorial Day weekend the 3rd US Infantry (The Old Guard) place American flags before all the gravestones and niches of service members buried at Arlington National Cemetery and the US Soldier's and Airmen's Home National Cemetery.
+Annually, just prior to Memorial Day weekend, the 3rd US Infantry (The Old Guard) places American flags before the gravestones and niches of service members buried at Arlington National Cemetery and the US Soldier's and Airmen's Home National Cemetery.

-Arlington National Cemetery has armed guards stationed throughout the grounds.
+The cemetery has armed guards stationed throughout the grounds.

-Visitors to the cemetery are required to enter through one of four access points: the cemetery's main entrance on Memorial Avenue, Ord & Weitzel Gate, the Joint Base Myer-Henderson Hall Old Post Chapel Gate, and the Service Complex Gate off of Colombia Pike.
+Visitors to the cemetery are required to enter through one of four access points: the cemetery's main entrance on Memorial Avenue, the Ord & Weitzel Gate, the Joint Base Myer-Henderson Hall Old Post Chapel Gate, or the Service Complex Gate off of Colombia Pike.

 Visitors undergo security screenings and random ID checks.